Skip to main content

 FieldDescription

-VersionDisplays the version information of the deployed Control Room.
+VersionDisplays the version of the deployed AI Command Center.

-Last UpdatedDisplays the timestamp when the Control Room was installed or upgraded.
+Last UpdatedDisplays the date and time when the AI Command Center was installed or upgraded.

 Tenant NameDisplays the current tenant name.